marta-krzyk-dev/JavaScriptOOP/README.md

 3. :red_circle: :large_blue_circle: :large_blue_diamond: **Polymorphism** Child objects are able to run code defined in parent classes.
 Also, child can overload or override a property/method defined in parent.
 4. :icecream: **Generics** (**Data abstraction**) To reduce code duplication, behaviours are defined via interfaces and abstract classes which are then base for concrete class implementations.

-If I had to squeeze the essence of the paradigm into one sentence it would be: OOP closely associates bahaviours with data.
-That reflects how human store the data about the world: they associate objects (frog) with features (green, humid) and behaviors (jumps, goes "ribbet ribbet").
-That helps programmer viewing a particular problem with OOP lenses and translate it into a computer program.

 ## Why not? :pouting_cat: